You must apply for an entry permit to land on the island.

 - Whistle (useful for finding someone lost in the bush)

-Due to the difficulties in landing and departing from Little Barrier, a delayed return is a real possibility if visiting the island.
+Due to the difficulties in landing and departing from Te Hauturu-o-Toi/Little Barrier Island, a delayed return is a real possibility if visiting the island.

 When visiting the island: